Fantastic art from Pan Books

 Cover: Earth by Arcimboldo.

 I’d thought of writing something about this book series even before I started this weblog since there’s very little information to be found about it online.
-I can’t compete with the serious Penguin-heads—and I’m not much of a dedicated book collector anyway—but I do have a decent collection of the art books that Pan/Ballantine published in the UK throughout the 1970s.
+I can’t compete with the serious Penguin-heads, and I’m not much of a dedicated book collector anyway, but I do have a decent collection of the art books that Pan/Ballantine published in the UK throughout the 1970s.
 These were published simultaneously by Ballantine/Peacock Press in the US and nearly all were edited by David Larkin, with Betty Ballantine overseeing the American editions.
 Two of the series, the Dalí and Magritte, were among the first art books I owned.
-Over the years I’ve gradually accumulated almost the full set and I always look for their distinctive white spines in secondhand shops.
+Over the years I’ve gradually accumulated most of the set, and I always look for their distinctive white spines in secondhand shops.

 The Pan books were a uniform size, approximately A4 (297 x 210 mm), with a single picture on each recto page and generous margins.
-The reproductions were excellent, printed on quality paper, and all featured specially-commissioned introductions (Ballard for the Dali book) with those pages printed on textured sheets.
-Each book was beautifully designed, with the opening pages and introductions often featuring black and white vignettes if the artists in question produced line drawings.
-Editor Larkin’s focus was on art that tended to the fantastic, visionary or imaginative, something that was in vogue throughout the Seventies after psychedelic art had ransacked the Victorian and Edwardian eras for inspiration a few years earlier.
-Aubrey Beardsley had been rediscovered in the mid-Sixties (ending up on the cover of Sgt.
+The reproductions were excellent, printed on quality paper, and all featured specially-commissioned introductions (Ballard for the Dalí book) with those pages printed on textured sheets.
+Each book was beautifully designed, with the opening pages and introductions often featuring black-and-white vignettes if the artists in question produced line drawings.
+David Larkin’s focus was on art that tended to the fantastic, visionary or imaginative, something that was in vogue throughout the Seventies after psychedelic art had ransacked the Victorian and Edwardian eras for inspiration a few years earlier.
+Aubrey Beardsley had been rediscovered in the mid-Sixties (turning up on the cover of Sgt.
 Pepper) and underground magazines such as Oz and IT helped create a renewed interest in art that would look good when you were stoned or tripping.
 The Pan books weren’t “head books” as such but its probably fair to say that the series was supported and made possible by that spirit.

 Magritte (1972).